ainfosec/PUFlib/docs/IMPLEMENTING.md

         return 1;
     }

     // Provision the PUF.
-See function documentation in puflib.h for more
+See function documentation in puflib_module.h for more
     // information; the bulk of the provisioning code will go here. enum provisioning_status provision()
     {
         return PROVISION_COMPLETE;
     }

-    // Raw challenge/response interface
-    // TODO: document this properly
-    int8_t * chal_resp()
+    // Seal data_in, placing a raw, sealed blob into data_out. puflib will then
+    // prepend a header identifying the source module before passing the data
+    // to the original caller.
+    bool seal()
     {
+        return true;
+    }

+    // Unseal a raw blob as produced by seal(). bool unseal()
+    {
+        return true;
+    }

+    // OPTIONAL: raw challenge/response interface.
+This is
+    // module/implementation-specific, and should write the module's closest
+    // equivalent to puf(hash(data_in)) to data_out.
+    bool chal_resp()
+    {
-        return NULL;
+        return true;
     }

 ## Makefile